-Contrary to what the experts say, blogging is not easy for most of us.
+Contrary to what the experts say, writing isn’t easy for most of us.
 However, it’s a craft that can be developed with practice.

-And at the heart of the craft of blogging is one very basic ability…
+And at the heart of the craft of writing is one very basic ability…

 The ability to write good sentences.

 Master the art of sentence-writing and you can paint vivid word pictures that people will rush to read and share.
-Learn to write great sentences and you’ll set your ideas free.
+Perfect the art of sentence structure and you’ll set your ideas free.
+Learn to write great sentences and you’ll conquer the worlds of blogging, marketing, and freelance writing.

-Then you can go wild and crazy as a blogger and writer and let your ideas run riot.
+Then you can go wild and crazy as a writer or blogger and let your ideas run riot.

 Why is it so important to focus on writing good sentences?
 Because each one carries a lot of responsibility.